Electron1997/DataStructures/README.md

 ## Trie

 [trie.cpp](https://github.com/Electron1997/DataStructures/blob/main/trie.cpp) contains an array-based trie implementation with insert and look-up operations.
-The code is actually a solution to https://www.spoj.com/problems/ADAINDEX.
+The code is a solution to https://www.spoj.com/problems/ADAINDEX.

 ### Insertion